SurafelGetachewT/My-Portfolio/README.md

 ##  Acknowledgment

-We would like to acknowledge Figma for the design template of this portfolio project.
+We would like to acknowledge Figma for their design template we used in this portfolio project.

 ## Show your support